Developer Profile: Julio Salazar’s Move from BA to Dev Lead

-In today’s installment of our rapid developer series, we’ll hear from Julio Salazar, Senior Business Solutions Engineer at Digital Risk.
+In today’s maker profile, we’ll hear from Julio Salazar, Senior Business Solutions Engineer at Digital Risk.
 Find out how he moved from business analyst to development lead.
 Julio explains how he’s able to drive the complete application development life cycle, including requirement gathering, project management, development, delivery, and review.

 1. What is your education and professional background?
 Did you have prior development experience?